Crio-WFH/Chrome-extensions/Gif Downloader - Javascript/README.md

 ## Procedure to Install
-- You Can donwload th root folder or fork it and clone to your local machine.
+- You Can donwload the root folder or fork it and clone to your local machine.
 - Sign Up on  [developers.giphy.com](https://developers.giphy.com/docs/sdk).
 - Then Click on Create an app.
 - After Entering necessaery details generate an API KEY.